kalxas/rasdaman/doc/main/04_ql-guide.rst

     complex( re, im )

-where *re* and *im* are floating point expressions.
-The resulting complex constant is of type ``complexd`` if at least one of the constituent expressions is double precision, otherwise the result is of type complex.
+where *re* and *im* are integer or floating point expressions.
+The resulting complex constant is of type

+- ``CFloat64`` if at least one of the constituent expressions is double precision floating point, otherwise
+- ``CFloat32`` if at least one of the constituent expressions is single precision floating point, otherwise
+- ``CInt32`` if at least one of the constituent expressions is 32 bit signed integer (long), otherwise
+- ``CInt16`` if at least one of the constituent expressions is 16 bit signed integer (short).

 **Example**

 ::

-    complex( .35, 16.0d )
+    complex( .35, 16.0d )   -- CFloat64
+    complex( .35f, 16.0f )  -- CFloat32
+    complex( 5s, 16s )      -- CInt16
+    complex( 5, 16 )        -- CInt32

 **Component access**